10 Ways to Save Money on Air Travel

 Keep in mind, every amenity you ask for probably has a price attached, so frugal fliers will want to keep requests down to a minimum.

 “These days, airlines charge for everything,” Woroch says.
-“Weigh out the cost versus value benefits of [each add-on].”
+“Weigh out the cost versus value benefits of .”

 You may also want to consider alternatives.
 For instance, Woroch suggests bringing along a portable DVD player and free library DVD rentals as a substitute for the in-flight movie.
 You can also eat before heading to the airport and pack a few snacks to get you through the flight.